williamlwallace/WINDed-Health-Tracking-App/README.md

 To package a .jar file you need to:

 1. Navigate to the directory where you downloaded the WINded application code from the already opened terminal
-2. Navigate to “/SENG202Team8/HealthTrackerApp” running the following command in the terminal: ```cd SENG202/HealthTrackerApp```
+2. Navigate to “/SENG202Team8/HealthTrackerApp” running the following command in the terminal: ```$ cd SENG202/HealthTrackerApp```
 3. Type: ```$ mvn package``` in the terminal and press enter

 Following these instructions creates a .jar file, follow the next sections steps to run the .jar file